NBISweden/workshop-reproducible-research/docs/docker.md

    installer.

 3. Start Docker from the Start menu.
 You can search for it if you cannot find it.
 The Docker whale icon should appear in the task bar.
+Open the Windows 10 PowerShell to run the tutorial.

-4. If you are using the Linux Bash Shell on Windows, you might need to enable integration with the Linux app you installed.
+4. If you would like to use the Linux Bash Shell instead of the Windows 10 PowerShell, you might need to enable integration with the Linux app you installed.
 Right-click on the Docker whale icon in the task bar and select Settings.
-Choose Resources and WPS integration.
+Choose Resources and in there, select WPS integration.
     Enable integration with the Linux app you installed and click Apply & Restart.
-Restart also your Linux app.
+    Restart also the Linux app.

 On Windows 7 we will instead use Docker Toolbox, which is available at [docker.com](https://docs.docker.com/toolbox/toolbox_install_windows/).
 Select